-Chapel credit must be earned every semester a student is enrolled in 12 or more hours.
+Chapel credit must be earned every semester a student is enrolled in 12 or more hours, with the exception of adult education students.

 ACTIVITY COURSE REQUIREMENTS

 With the exception of KINE 1164 and KINE 1238, activity courses, when repeated, do not replace previous grades, but rather count toward the total hours for degree requirements.